TALES FROM THE SIDELINE - Johnston/Harry

 How many used the number one overall draft pick on a player (Bo Jackson) who surveyed the scene, shrugged his shoulders, and decided to play baseball?
 How many essentially gave away their battered and star-crossed quarterback (Steve Young), suddenly jump-starting his route to the Hall of Fame?
 How many had a coach (John McKay), who, when asked what he thought of his team's execution, wryly replied, "I'm in favor of it"?

 How many worked in an antiquated training facility (One Buc Place) that hosted exterminators more often than the owners?
 For nearly a generation, they were the Yucks.
 Then they transformed themselves from frogs into princes.
 Tales from the Bucs Sideline is their story, warts and all.
 From winless wonders to world champions, from hapless players too embarrassed to show their faces in public to superstars who are constantly in your face.

 One and off the field, this is the story of how a franchise can transform from woeful to wonderful, complete with all the unforgettable (and forgettable) moments and characters.

 The BUCPOWER.COM review

-Both myself and Phil Jones have been fortunate enough to count most of the Tampa Tribune's sports writers as friends in recent years, led of course by the admirable Nick Pugliese.
+I have been fortunate enough to count most of The Tampa Tribune sports writers as friends in recent years, led of course by the admirable Nick Pugliese.
 But when it comes to knowledge of the history of the Buccaneers, one person stands head and shoulders above everyone - Joey Johnston.

 A message from Joey Johnston

-Your Web site is great, particularly for someone like myself, a Tampa native who has lived through the entire Bucs history.
+Your website is great, particularly for someone like myself, a Tampa native who has lived through the entire Bucs history.
 Once somebody logs on, they will come back.
 I'm sure of it.
-So anything you can do would be appreciated.
 Thanks, Paul, and I hope all is well on your end.
-I have been enjoying your recent Buc countdowns, especially the top Buc Busts of all time.
+I have been enjoying your recent Buc countdowns, especially the top Buc busts of all time.